 1. Individuals and businesses that are financially stable usually pay judgments that are entered against them.
-They do so because they want to avoid unpleasant "collection" activities and additional expense.
+They do so because they want to avoid unpleasant "collection" activities and further costs.

-2. If an individual or business debtor is insolvent, however, or stubbornly refuses to pay a judgment or is insolvent (meaning business or person’s debts are greater than its assets), you may find it quite difficult to collect a judgment.
+2. If an individual or business debtor stubbornly refuses to pay a judgment or is insolvent (meaning business or person’s debts are greater than its assets), you may find it quite difficult to collect a judgment.

-4. If the person you hold a judgment against is an individual, you can garnish his or her wages to collect your judgment.
+4. When you hold a judgment against an individual, you can garnish his or her wages to collect your judgment.
 Many states limit the amount you can garnish from a debtor's wages to 25 percent of the debtor's paycheck.
 To garnish wages, you generally must schedule a hearing with the court and prove that the debtor owes you money and has failed to make payments.

-5. You can also garnish the bank account of an individual or business debtor.
+5. Similarly, you may also garnish the bank account of an individual or business debtor.

 6. If you hold a judgment against a company, you may be able to get the sheriff to seize the money in the company's cash register.
 Businesses may also have machinery, equipment, or other assets that are available to seize.
 For your safety, and to avoid further litigation, only law enforcement or other authorized persons should seize property.

-7. The time period for collecting judgments in many states is ten years, but after that time you can usually renew the judgment for another ten years.
-So even if the person that you have a judgment against does not have any income or assets today, he or she may have income or assets in the future.
+7. The time period for collecting judgments in many states is ten years, but after that expires you can usually renew the judgment for another ten years.
+So, even if the person or business that you have a judgment against does not have any income or assets today, income or assets may be accessible in the future.

-8. If the person that you have a judgment against files a Chapter 7 bankruptcy, your ability to collect your judgment is cut-off, like most other creditors.
+8. Unfortunately, if the person against whom you have the judgment files a Chapter 7 bankruptcy, your ability to collect is cut-off, like most other creditors.

 9. In most states, you will need to retain an attorney to assist you with your collection efforts.
-You can usually hire a collection attorney on an hourly basis, or pay the attorney a percentage of the amount collected.
+You can typically hire a collection attorney on an hourly basis or pay the attorney a percentage of the amount collected.

-10. To collect a judgment against a debtor (or the debtor's property) located in another state, you will need to record your judgment as a foreign judgment in that state.
+10. To collect a judgment against a debtor or a debtor's property located in another state, you will need to record your judgment as a foreign judgment in that state.
 A court cannot enforce a foreign judgment unless the debtor has “sufficient contact” with the state.
 Usually, you will want to file the foreign judgment in the county where the debtor lives or where the property is located.